Jigsaw-Studio/styx-os/README.md

 - Ad blocking for all connected devices (via `Pi-hole`/`dnsmasqd`)
 - Deep Packet Inspection for connected devices (via `tcpdump`)
 - API for accessing reports on monitored network traffic
+- Web service with auto-generated HTTPS self-signed certificate
+- UDP relay for access to API across WLAN as an alternative to HTTPS

 ## Requirements
 - Raspberry Pi 3, 4, or 5